Scandotcom/frontend-challenge/README.md

 - This project is written in TypeScript with strict mode turned on.
 If you're unfamiliar with TypeScipt you can turn off strict mode in tsconfig.json.
 - Jest + react-testing-library is included for unit/component testing, but feel free to add your own testing approach.
-- We use [Tailwind][tailwind] at Scan.com and this project is configured to use it.
+- We use [Tailwindcss][tailwind] at Scan.com and this project is configured to use it.
 Feel free to use an alternative styling approach.
 - Feel free to use any libraries or packages needed to complete the task, but think carefully about introducing new dependencies and the potential performance, maintenance and security implications it may have.

 ## API